algorithmiaio/sample-apps/algo-dev-demo/scikit-learn-demo/README.md

 Now click on the **Source Code** tab to go to the Web IDE.

-- Open the file with the same name as the algorithm, on this case it would be: `scikit_learn_demo.py`
+- Open the file with the same name as the algorithm, in this case, it would be: `scikit_learn_demo.py`
 - Delete that code, and copy and paste the code from the file [src/boston-housing-prices.py](https://github.com/algorithmiaio/sample-apps/blob/master/algo-dev-demo/scikit-learn-demo/src/boston-housing-prices.py)
 - Change the name of the data collection to the one we created earlier.